 Using short, stiff bristles of a boar brush – or similar cleaning brush – is surprisingly effective at lifting debris and removing it from a difficult-to-wash fabric surface.
 Take your suitcase outside, and brush the surface aggressively with the cleaning brush.
 You’ll be surprised how much dust is lifted from the exterior of your case.

-Cleaning the interior of your suitcase
+How to Clean the interior of your suitcase

 While the interior of our suitcases is largely protected from the dirt and debris in the world around us, our dirty laundry and occasional spilled personal care product can make the interior of a suitcase just as dirty as the outside.
 You have a few choices for cleaning the interior of your suitcase, depending on how heavy the soil is.